BretFisher/awesome-swarm/README.md

 Swarm previously only supported local volumes, NFS, and a limited set of Docker Engine Plugin drivers that supported Swarm Mode.
 Driver support has dwindled over time as vendors moved to Kubernetes.
 In 2023, with the Docker Engine v23.x release, Docker Engine and Swarm Mode gained the Container Storage Interface (CSI) standard.
 Existing CSI drivers will need to add Swarm support.

+- [Ceph](https://ceph.io/) - Ceph is a distributed object, block, and file storage platform.
 - [CSI support issue tracking in 2023](https://github.com/olljanat/csi-plugins-for-docker-swarm) - A GitHub repository tracking various storage drivers PRs and issues for Swarm CSI support in Docker/Moby v23+.
 - [GlusterFS](https://www.gluster.org/) - GlusterFS is a scale-out network-attached storage file system.
-- [Ceph](https://ceph.io/) - Ceph is a distributed object, block, and file storage platform.
+- [juicefs](https://github.com/juicedata/juicefs) - JuiceFS is a distributed POSIX file system built on top of S3.
+It has a maintained [Docker plugin](https://github.com/juicedata/docker-volume-juicefs).
 - [Portworx](https://docs.portworx.com/install-portworx/install-with-other/docker/swarm/) - Portworx is a container-native storage solution.
 It [supports Swarm installs](https://docs.portworx.com/install-portworx/install-with-other/docker/swarm/).
 Free for up to three nodes.
 - [NetApp Trident](https://github.com/NetApp/trident) - A NetApp storage driver that has been known to work with Docker Engine and Swarm in the past.
 CSI Swarm support [has been requested](https://github.com/NetApp/trident/issues/804).
 - [Hetzner Cloud Docker Volume Plugin](https://github.com/costela/docker-volume-hetzner) - Unofficial volume driver for [Hetzner Cloud](https://www.hetzner.com/cloud) by [@costela](https://github.com/costela).